 Form

 SECTION 6.1.
-Certificates evidencing membership in the Corporation shall be in such form and device as the Board of Directors may prescribe.
-The membership certificates shall be consecutively numbered, and shall contain appropriate leg ends setting forth the following bylaw provisions and restrictions:
+Certificates evidencing Membership in the Corporation shall be in such form and device as the Board of Directors may prescribe.
+The Membership Certificates shall be consecutively numbered, and shall contain appropriate leg ends setting forth the following bylaw provisions and restrictions:

 The Corporation is a nonprofit mutual benefit corporation.

-The Corporation may not make distributions to its members except upon dissolution.
+The Corporation may not make distributions to its Members except upon dissolution.

-The Bylaws of the Corporation impose restrictions upon the transfer ability of the membership certificate, and a copy of the Bylaws is on file with the Secretary of the Corporation and is open for inspection by a member on the same basis as the records of the Corporation.
+The Bylaws of the Corporation impose restrictions upon the transfer ability of the Membership Certificate, and a copy of the Bylaws is on file with the Secretary of the Corporation and is open for inspection by a Member on the same basis as the records of the Corporation.

-The membership certificate shall be appurtenant to the real property described on the certificate, and shall be appurtenant to the number of water service units indicated on the certificate, each unit to comprise the minimum area of land of said property required for a single family residential lot under the then current San Diego County ordinances.
+The Membership Certificate shall be appurtenant to the real property described on the certificate, and shall be appurtenant to the number of water service units indicated on the certificate, each unit to comprise the minimum area of land of said property required for a single family residential lot under the then current San Diego County ordinances.

-Membership in the Corporation entitles the member to such water rights and privileges as are set forth in the Bylaws of the Corporation, subject to said Bylaws and to such rules and regulations as may be adopted by the Board of Directors of the Corporation.
+Membership in the Corporation entitles the Member to such water rights and privileges as are set forth in the Bylaws of the Corporation, subject to said Bylaws and to such Rules and Regulations as may be adopted by the Board of Directors of the Corporation.

 Issuance

 SECTION 6.2.
-Membership certificates shall be issued by the Secretary of the Corporation in the following manner:
+Membership Certificates shall be issued by the Secretary of the Corporation in the following manner:

-The Secretary shall insert the name(s) of the record holder(s) of the membership(s), the number of memberships represented thereby, the description of the real property and the number of water service units to which the certificate is appurtenant, and the date of issuance.
+The Secretary shall insert the name(s) of the record holder(s) of the Membership(s), the number of Memberships represented thereby, the description of the real property and the number of water service units to which the certificate is appurtenant, and the date of issuance.
+Only one water service unit shall be assigned to a single assessor parcel number, meaning a single water service unit will not be assigned to multiple assessor parcel numbers.

-The certificate shall be then signed by the President and Secretary of the Corporation, and affixed with the Corporate seal.
+The Membership Certificate shall be then signed by the President and Secretary of the Corporation, and affixed with the Corporate seal.

-The information specified in Subsection (a) of this Section, along with the address of the record holder(s) of the membership(s), shall be entered in the records of the Corporation by the Secretary.
+The information specified in Subsection (a) of this Section, along with the address of the record holder(s) of the Membership(s), shall be entered in the records of the Corporation by the Secretary.

-No more than one (1) membership certificate may be issued to any member, although a certificate may be appurtenant to any number of water service units.
+No more than one (1) Membership Certificate may be issued to any Member, although a certificate may be appurtenant to any number of water service units on one property.

 Issued Certificates

 SECTION 6.3.
-After the issuance of the membership certificate:
+After the issuance of the Membership Certificate:

-The Secretary of the Corporation shall deliver the membership certificate to the member, either personally or by first-class mail addressed to the member at the address of the member appearing on the books of the Corporation.
+The Secretary of the Corporation shall deliver the Membership Certificate to the Member, either personally or by first-class mail addressed to the Member at the address of the Member appearing on the books of the Corporation.

-The acceptance of a membership certificate in the Corporation shall be considered as an express ratification of these Bylaws.
+The acceptance of a Membership Certificate in the Corporation shall be considered as an express ratification of these Bylaws.

-Any discrepancy between the information contained on a membership certificate and the information contained in the records of the Corporation shall be resolved in favor of the latter.
+Any discrepancy between the information contained on a Membership Certificate and the information contained in the records of the Corporation shall be resolved in favor of the latter.

-The member is entitled to service of water by the Corporation under such terms and conditions as shall be determined by the Board of Directors.
+The Member is entitled to service of water by the Corporation under such terms and conditions as shall be determined by the Board of Directors.

-The duration of a membership shall be that of the life of the Corporation, unless the membership shall be terminated.
+The duration of a Membership shall be that of the life of the Corporation, unless the Membership shall be terminated, either through a transfer pursuant to Section 4.5 or through expulsion pursuant to Section 4.13.

 Mutual Water Company